peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 We can see here that it is looking at files that match **".amazonq/rules/**/*.md"**, **"README.md"**, and **"AmazonQ.md"**.
 If you have these in your project workspace, it will read these and add those as context.

+> **Note!** It can be a bit confusing how it displays "global:" and then ".amazonq/rules/**/*.md" - what does this mean?
+This refers to the Global Amazon Q CLI configuration, which is located in "~/.aws/amazonq...."

 *Adding local vs global context*

 You can add files to both your local or global context.

+* Global context allows you to add, remove context files that will be used all the time when you interact with Amazon Q CLI.
-Local context means the current profile you are working in.
+* Local context allows you to add, remove context files in just the current profile you are working in.
 As you switch or change to different profiles, the context files you have configured will change.

-To do this you use the **"/context add {markdown file}"**.
+To add local context files you use the **"/context add {markdown file}"**.
+To add global context files, you use **"/context add --global {markdown file}"**

 ---